MicrosoftDocs/visualstudio-docs/docs/test/run-unit-tests-with-test-explorer.md

 You can also use Test Explorer search filters to limit the test methods in your projects that you view and run.

-When you type a string in the **Test Explorer** search box and select **Enter**, the test list is filtered to display only those tests whose fully qualified names contain the string.
+When you type a string in the **Test Explorer** search box and select the Enter key, the test list is filtered to display only tests whose fully qualified names contain the string.

 To filter by a different criterion: